Gabrieloczust/bayon-snippets/README.md

 import React from 'react';
 import { render, screen } from '${bayonSnippets.library}';

-import { FileName, type TFileNameProps } from './FileName';
+import { FileName, type IFileNameProps } from './FileName';

 describe('<FileName />', () => {
   it('should render component', () => {